 Promote the program in the library and in the community, including schools, community centers, and music schools.
 Ukuleles are great at outreach events, as they attract ukulele aficionados who might become volunteers.
 Sample presentation (Google doc), L.A.P.L.’s Ukulele webpage, Ohana Music’s (vendor/partner) webpage, L.A.P.L.’s Tweet, Local Media

 Survey attendees to assess success in reaching program objectives.
-Sample participant survey (Google doc)
+Sample participant survey (PDF)